 If you would like that conversation to be less of a bummer more of the time, a key benefit you can provide your clientele is Reasonable Compensation planning.
 Knowing what your client’s Reasonable Compensation figure is each year will help you advise them accurately on a wide range of Small Business Issues.

-- Entity Planning: Knowing what your client’s Reasonable Compensation figure will play a large role in what entity you recommend.
+- Entity Planning: Knowing your client’s Reasonable Compensation figure will play a large role in what entity you recommend.
 Having an accurate Reasonable Compensation figure to put in your planning model will help demonstrate to your client why you recommend one entity type over another.

 - Harm’s Way: Having an accurate Reasonable Compensation figure for your S Corp clients will help keep your client out of IRS crosshairs and ensure their Reasonable Compensation figure is as bulletproof as it can get.